emilyedgars/ADS-Project/README.md

 Dictionaries:

 A dictionary is a data structure that stores elements as key-value pairs, where each key is unique and associated with a corresponding value.
-Dictionaries are commonly used in computer programming to organize and manage data in a way that facilitates quick access to information.

 ```
         # Create a dictionary with user information